veertuinc/anka-docs/Plugins and Integrations/Controller + Registry/jenkins.md

 {{< hint info >}}
 ###### **Launch Methods Explained**

-  - `SSH`: Jenkins will SSH into the (ssh-slaves plugin) VM once it's running and execute `java` [remoting.jar](https://github.com/jenkinsci/remoting/) to establish the communication.
+  - `SSH`: Jenkins will SSH into the (ssh-slaves plugin) VM once it's running, inject remoting.jar (using the [`ssh-slaves` plugin](https://github.com/jenkinsci/ssh-slaves-plugin)), and then execute `java` [remoting.jar](https://github.com/jenkinsci/remoting/) to establish the communication.
 It requires that your VM has port forwarding set up for port 22.

-  - `JNLP`: This will start the VM and use `anka run` on the host to execute a ["startup_script"]({{< relref "Anka Build Cloud/working-with-controller-and-API.md#start-vm-instances" >}}) that downloads the Jenkins remoting agent.jar using the Jenkins URL you configured and then establishes the communication with the inbound agent port Jenkins provides (editable under `Configure Global Security > TCP port for inbound agents`).
+  - `JNLP`: This will start the VM and use `anka run` on the host to execute a ["startup_script"]({{< relref "Anka Build Cloud/working-with-controller-and-API.md#start-vm-instances" >}}) that downloads the Jenkins remoting.jar using the Jenkins URL you configured and then establishes the communication with the inbound agent port Jenkins provides (editable under `Configure Global Security > TCP port for inbound agents`).
 This does not need SSH.
 {{< /hint >}}

 {{< hint warning >}}